SAP-archive/teched2021-ISP360/exercises/ex2/README.md

 ## Summary

-You've now implemented the frontend application and got the final url that will be used to mashup the application inside C4C.
+You've now implemented the frontend application and got the final url that will be used to mashup the application inside SAP Sales Cloud.

 The application url will look like this:
 `http://<unique name given>.wsapps.testgyver.com/?AccountID=1000000`.
 It accepts one query parameter called `AccountID`.